 eDistribution© calculates the fastener distribution for uniaxial single shear, double shear, and hard point joint configurations.
 Stepped joints and thermal loading are also considered.

-eCutout© calculates the full field stresses and strains for either an isotropic, orthotropic, or anisotropic material with an elliptical or circular cutout. eCutout© uses a finite element solution with solid elements.
+eCutout© calculates the full field stresses and strains for either an isotropic, orthotropic, or anisotropic material with an elliptical or circular cutout. eCutout© uses the Lekhnitskii solution (complex variable theory) as described in the book.
 General in-plane loading applied to the external, infinite boundary is considered, and only the in-plane elastic properties are considered.
 Stresses and strains are calculated at a characteristic dimension, d0, from the edge of the hole by using the complex variable solution presented by Lekhnitskii.
 The max strain failure criterion is applied to up to 4 different ply directions.
 Up to 1,000 load cases can be run with ease.

 ePressure© calculates the displacement and stresses for a composite plate with arbitrary edge conditions and aspect ratio.
 A constant pressure load normal to the plate surface is assumed.
 The effect of transverse shear deformation is also accounted for.
 This allows for low b/t solid laminates and sandwich structures to be properly accounted for. ePressure© can also be used to solve for curved panels.

 PlasticSection© is a section analysis program for isotropic materials (not composite materials).
 PlaticSection© has both basic and advanced capabilities - such as plastic bending for general shapes - that are not commonly implemented in other section analysis programs.